Dozens of whistleblowers accuse businesses of not following mayor’s order

 Click here to view the FAQs on the UPS website.

-Merrill Lynch and Bank of America provided the following statement:
+Bank of America released this statement:

 When News4Jax called Ja-Ru Inc., a receptionist answered, but the manager was in a meeting, so a voicemail was left.
 News4Jax had no received a response as of Monday evening.